SamehEltaybani/my-website/README.md

 # my-website
-This is for my Azure Static Website
+This is for my website